CodeNarc/CodeNarc/codenarc-rules-unused.md

 *Since CodeNarc 0.12*

-Checks for parameters to private methods that are not referenced within the method body.
+Checks for parameters to private methods (or constructors) that are not referenced within the method body.
 Note that the `private` modifier is not currently "respected" by Groovy code (i.e., Groovy can access `private` members within other classes).